 Child custody cases are never easy.
 Even when the parents have remained relatively amicable toward one another and have been able to communicate effectively, there are many complications associated with the allocation of parental responsibilities in Illinois.
 In situations in which parents cannot reach an agreement about sharing custody and co-parenting, child custody cases can become quite contentious.
 No matter what, you need to have an experienced child custody lawyer in Chicago on your side.
-The dedicated team at the Arami Law Office can speak with you today about your child custody case.
+The dedicated team at Arami Law, Inc. can speak with you today about your child custody case.

 According to Illinois law, child custody is no longer a legal term that is used to describe a parent’s legal rights and responsibilities.
 Instead, the terminology of child custody has been replaced with the allocation of parental responsibilities.
 Under the Illinois Marriage and Dissolution of Marriage Act (IMDMA), the allocation of parental responsibilities includes significant decision-making responsibilities and parenting time.
 Illinois courts rely on the “best interest of the child” standard for determining how parental responsibilities should be allocated between the parents.